Overview of chapter election guidelines

 "In accordance with PMI policies, practices, procedures, rules and directives, no funds or resources of PMI or the Chapter may be used to support the election of any candidate or group of candidates for PMI, Chapter or public office.
 No other type of organized electioneering, communications, fund-raising or other organized activity on behalf of a candidate shall be permitted.
 The Chapter Nominating Committee, or other applicable body designated by the Chapter, will be the sole distributor(s) of all election materials for Chapter elected positions.
 The Nominating Committee will clearly outline and communicate the conditions under which a member may run for office, eligibility criteria for elected positions; and procedures for nomination and election, in accordance with the Chapter’s governing documents, PMI’s a Chapter Policy Manual."

-So what does this mean?
-At the chapter level and also at the PMI Board of Directors level, candidates running for a position may communicate on a one-on-one basis with individuals about their experience and qualifications.
-However, no mass communications should be sent from any person (candidate or other) about the election, unless they are official communications from the nominating committee or a chapter designated body.
+What does this mean?
+At the chapter and PMI Board of Directors levels, candidates running for a position may communicate one-on-one with individuals about their experience and qualifications.
+However, no mass communications should be sent from any person (candidate or other) about the election, unless information is an official communication from the nominating committee or a chapter designated body.

-The following information is directly from the Rules of the Board, which are the guidelines that the members of PMI’s Board of Directors follow:
+The following information is from the Rules of the Board, and are guidelines that members of PMI’s Board of Directors follow: